Interface Query

 • setParameter

-<P> Query setParameter(int position, P value, Class<P> type)
+@Nonnull <P> Query setParameter(int position, @Nullable P value, @Nonnull Class<P> type)

 Bind an argument value to a positional parameter, explicitly specifying the parameter type.
 This is most useful when the argument might be null, especially in the case of a native SQL query.